LaureBerti/AI4SDGs/SDG5/readme.md

 # 🌍 SDG#5.
 Gender-Based Violence Detection from Tweets Using Attention-Based Bi-GRU

-> A evolving list of resources, tools, datasets, papers, and communities focused on **Gender-Based Violence Detection** using attention-based Bidirectional Gated Recurrent Units.
+> An evolving list of resources, tools, datasets, papers, and communities focused on **Gender-Based Violence Detection** using attention-based Bidirectional Gated Recurrent Units.

 > Feel free to update and contribute !